dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T104: Art inspires creativity and provokes thought.
+### T104: It challenges perceptions and inspires creativity.

 |Support|
 |---|